Minirogue/HoloCanon/README.md

 ## TODO
 Here are some things that I plan to add to the app:

-* Text search for the list.
-This should include searching all relevant text fields of the items.
-* Add syncing of user selections across devices.
-Temporary(?) solution could be to add import/export option.
-* Add option to export a list of checked/unchecked items to a txt or pdf.
+* Add an import/export option so users can transfer or backup their list.
+* Provide a "printable" output (probably a TXT) based on a user's current search.
 * Add donation button, in case the users ever decide to feel generous.
-No plans to ever implement paid features.
+No plans to ever implement paid features. (note: this would probably violate some Google policy because they want their 15-30%)
 * Add Hardcover, Omnibus, and reference books to database.
-* Expand support for different screen sizes (particularly tablets).
+* Expand support for different screen sizes.

 ## License
 TODO